 Here are some pointers I’ve used in the past to keep parties moving, keep kids smiling, and keep teachers thankful their students were having fun:

-- Set-up/ Prep: Sent out this Valentine’s Day Class Party Note about three weeks before the party.
+Sent out this Valentine’s Day Class Party Note (you can grab a WHOLE class party here!) about three weeks before the party.
 And then really use your parent volunteers!
 Make a quick and easy ‘Party Plan’ for all of the volunteers to have on hand during party day.

 Move the desks into four clusters, and put a tablecloth over each set of desks.
 That way, when kids are finished eating, it’s quick clean-up!